STRML/react-router-component/docs/index.md

 In case no location is matched router would render into an empty set of elements.

+## Regular expressions

+Regular expressions are an easy way to accomplish more advanced routing.

+When using a regular expression, parameters extracted from the regex will be passed as an array with the name `_`.
+This may be inconvenient if your components are reused.
+If you specify an array of keys and pass it as the `matchKeys` prop, matches from the regex will be translated.

+For example, in the App above, the path `/friends/39/wall` would pass the props `{id: '39', pageName: 'wall'}` to the handler, `FriendsPage`.

 ## Handling "404 Not Found" case